Jacques le Gris: Judicial duel

 Faced with such conflicting accounts and unable to reach a conclusion, the Parlement announced on 15 September that the two men would fight to the death on 27 November 1386 to decide guilt in the case.
 If Carrouges lost, then Marguerite would be burnt at the stake for perjury.
 King Charles VI, who was on campaign with his court in Flanders, ordered the duel to be postponed until 29 December as he did not want to miss what was rapidly becoming the event of the season.

-On the day decreed, Le Gris and Carrouges travelled through Paris to the Abbey of Saint-Martin-des-Champs in the city's northern suburbs.
+On the day decreed, Le Gris and Carrouges travelled through Paris to the Abbey of Saint-Martin-des-Champs, which at the time was in the city's northern suburbs.
 The abbey's field had been converted from a jousting ground to a wooden arena especially for the combat, surrounded by banks for the spectators and a royal box.
 The King; his uncles John, Duke of Berry, Philip the Bold, and Louis II, Duke of Bourbon; and his brother the Duke of Orléans joined thousands of ordinary Parisians, Normans, and visiting French to attend the duel.
 The commoners in attendance were warned that anyone who did not keep quiet would lose a hand and anyone who attempted to aid either combatant would be executed.

 Although legal accounts do not describe the course of the combat, contemporary chroniclers have left several records of the day's battle.
 According to the chronicles, the claimants entered the field last and before all present repeated their accusations against the other and swore oaths guaranteeing their honesty before the King, Parliament, and God.
 Before they remounted, the marshal of the duel performed a brief ceremony in which he knighted Jacques Le Gris.
 This ceremony was traditional before the battle but also performed a part in maintaining the social structure of medieval France.
 With both men on the same social footing, there would be no defeat of a senior rank by a lesser one.
 Having been raised to the status of a knight, Sir Jacques regained his horse and the arena was cleared.
 Both knights were heavily armed and armoured, protected by a hide and wood shield bearing their coat of arms and thick plate armour, riding a heavy warhorse and wielding a lance, longsword, heavy battle axe, and long dagger known as a misericorde.